CharlesShang/FastMaskRCNN/README.md

 [Mask RCNN](https://arxiv.org/abs/1703.06870).

 ## How-to
 1. Download coco dataset, place it into `./data`, then run `python download_and_convert_data.py` to build tf-records.
 It takes a while.
+To download it, either go to
+[COCO](mscoco.org/dataset/#download) or run the script `downloaddata.sh` inside the data folder
 2. Download pretrained resnet50 model, `wget http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz`, unzip it, place it into `./data/pretrained_models/`
 3. Go to `./libs` and run `make`
 4. run `python train/train.py` for training